KurtWink/Simba_Basic/README.md

 * Hosted Service Panel
 * Export Panel

 Each of these were finally gutted and merged into one class with extensions.
-The automation used expected each panel to be it's own application so the rootwork is unstable as a result.
+The automation used expected each panel to be its own application so the rootwork is unstable as a result.

 Internally here are things to note:
 * Blanket Exception Handling: